kumahq/kuma-website/docs/docs/0.7.2/documentation/dps-and-data-model.md

 </center>

 ::: tip
-**Many DPs!** The number of data-planes that we have running can quickly add up, since we have one replica of `kuma-dp` for every replica of every service.
+**Many DPs!** The number of data plane proxies that we have running can quickly add up, since we have one replica of `kuma-dp` for every replica of every service.
 That's why it's important for the DP process to be lightweight and consume a few resources, otherwise we would quickly run out of memory, especially on platforms like Kubernetes where multiple services are running on the same underlying host machine.
 And that's one of the reasons why Kuma leverages Envoy for this task.
 :::

-When we start a new data-plane in Kuma, **two things** have to happen:
+When we start a new data plane proxy in Kuma, **two things** have to happen:

-1. The data-plane needs to advertise what service it is responsible for.
+1. The data plane proxy needs to advertise what service it is responsible for.
 This is what the `Dataplane` entity does.
-2. The data-plane process needs to start accepting incoming and outgoing requests.
+2. The data plane proxy process needs to start accepting incoming and outgoing requests.

 These steps are being executed in **two separate** commands: